Prohelion/prohelion.github.io/docs/Profinity/System_Admin.md

 ## System Configuration

-The `SYSTEM CONFIGURATION` menu is located in the `ADMIN` tab and contains
+The `System Configuration` menu is located in the `ADMIN` tab and contains

+!!! warning "Changes to the system config"
+    Modifying any parameters in the `System Configuration` menu will trigger a reboot of Profinity.
+If using the web client, wait around 15 seconds after saving the changes before reloading the page.

 ### Application Configuration